Robyn Guymer: Career

-Guymer was awarded her PhD from the Walter and Eliza Hall Institute of Medical Research.
+Guymer was awarded her Ph.D. from the Walter and Eliza Hall Institute of Medical Research.
 She then trained in ophthalmology in Melbourne.
 Subsequently, she completed a medical retinal fellowship, in London, at the Moorfields Eye Hospital, with Professor Alan Bird.
-She directs a team of researchers who specialise in investigating Age-related macular degeneration (AMD).
+She directs a team of researchers who specialise in investigating age-related macular degeneration (AMD).

 Guymer works in retinal disease and has researched both environmental and genetic risk factors for the condition AMD.
 She has also investigated predictors of the responses to treatments for late AMD.
 Guymer is a principal investigator in a range of trials.
 She is on pharmaceutical advisory boards, including as the Mactel consortium, the Beckman/Ryan AMD initiative (USA) in addition to the International Classification of Atrophy (CAM) group.

 Guymer's career has involved investigating new strategies for the treatment of the early stages of AMD.
 She also researches imaging and functional biomarkers as well as surrogate endpoints with the goal of improving trials for early interventions.
 Guymer has supported other Early Career Researchers in studying and treating eye conditions at the CERA.